ABS and ASA

 Corners lifting (warping)

-Likely cause: Edges cool and shrink faster than the center; bed adhesion is overwhelmed
+Likely cause: Edges cool and shrink faster than the center until they overpower bed adhesion

 Fix: Block drafts/use an enclosure, raise bed temp within spec, clean the build surface, and add a brim (or mouse ears on sharp corners).